The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/faq.md

       Next thing I like to check is how your IR aligns with raid buffs.
 You can do this by doing the same thing as above, but clicking the IR icon once instead.
 On the right hand side, it'll show which buffs were active when you landed your attacks.

       Last thing I like to do, and this is the thing people hate doing, is go to "Casts -> Timelines" to check for errors in the rotation.
-Is Dye refreshed properly?
+Is Eye refreshed properly?
 Are Upheavals and ICs going in Trick?
 Do you lose Path casts?
 Too many Onslaughts?
   - question: How do I play WAR?
     answer: "[The 6.x Guide](/jobs/tanks/warrior/basic-guide/)"
   - question: What do I meld?
     answer: Check the [Stat Priority](/jobs/tanks/warrior/stat-priority/) page!
+authors:
+  - Balance-WAR-Staff
 ---
 > *Lvl70: Single Target vs AoE (Two Targets)?*